admin-else/infinity-scrape/README.md

 Have you ever wanted to create anime or honey or anything else in [Infinity Craft](https://neal.fun/infinite-craft/), but didn't know how?
 With this repository, now you can...

-Also there is already something like this as a [discord bot](https://discord.gg/3H2YBfxVxx).

 ## Installation

 Also someone made a [tutorial for windows](https://www.youtube.com/watch?v=WRgj4NRL2hA).